mohamedelmarraki/Final-Project/README.md

 ---

+## :page_facing_up: **ETL Results (Extract, Transform and load)**
+- The data extraction process was the most complex of the three processes in which I used the selenium library of both the python and javascript languages.

+- and to transform the data obtained with selenium I have used the python pandas library which I handle quite well and with which I have worked comfortably in this process

+- In the end I have loaded the data in files such as .csv, . jsony . text and with which I have started the EDA process

+&nbsp;

+---

 ## :zap: **EDA Results**
-Tras el proceso exploratorio de los datos en el módulo 2 teníamos las siguientes conclusiones:
+Tras el proceso exploratorio de los datos en  teníamos las siguientes conclusiones:

 - El quilate es la característica más relevante del precio de un diamante.